dawsonblack/UIP/README.md

 note over MySQL: Has a plant, user, and userUpload tables in database note over User: Uses npm to manage packages and to display a frontend

+User -->> React: Search for plants
-User -->> RestController: API request
+React -->> RestController: API request
 RestController -->> SpringBoot: Asks for data from API request note over SpringBoot: SpringBoot connects all the separate pieces